 According to stark new research by NICEIC and ELECSA, for many homebound Brits working from makeshift offices in kitchens or spare bedrooms since last year, poor lighting in the home is making matters worse.
 Two thirds of respondents (66%) admitted poor home lighting was negatively impacting their concentration levels and making them feel more stressed.

-Luckily, as record spending on home improvements continues, lighting has become a key priority especially as almost one in four (24%) of us believe good home lighting makes us feel better during the winter months.
-Almost one in three (27%) Brits said good lighting makes them happier and more energetic.
+Luckily, as record spending on home improvements continues, lighting has become a priority as almost one in four (24%) of those surveyed stated good home lighting made them feel better during the winter months and almost one in three (27%) said good lighting made them happier and more energetic.

-In response, and just in time for Blue Monday, the most miserable day of the year, NICEIC has launched its ‘Watts The Matter?’ campaign.
-The campaign highlights the positive impact brightening up your home with good lighting can have on the nation’s collective mood - while warning the public of the importance of using a registered electrical contractor for any planned electrical work.
+In response, and just in time for Blue Monday, the most miserable day of the year, NICEIC and ELECSA have launched their ‘Watt’s the Matter?’ consumer campaign.
+The campaign highlights the positive impact improvements in home lighting can have on the nation’s collective mood - while warning the public of the importance of using a registered electrical contractor for any planned electrical work.

-Paul Collins, NICEIC’s Technical Services Manager, comments: “With 2020 being one of the most challenging years in recent history, it’s unsurprising that just weeks into January, the mental wellbeing of a record number of Brits is at an all-time low this Blue Monday.
+Paul Collins, NICEIC and ELECSA’s Technical Services Manager, comments: “With 2020 being one of the most challenging years in recent history, it’s unsurprising that just weeks into January, the mental wellbeing of a record number of Brits is at an all-time low this Blue Monday.

-“With the national lockdown, the fact that huge swathes of the population are still working from home, often in makeshift offices set up in the kitchen or spare bedroom, is clearly intensifying the detrimental impact poor home lighting can have on mood.
+“With the national lockdown and the fact that huge swathes of the population are still working from home, often in makeshift offices, the problem is clearly intensifying with many experiencing the detrimental impacts poor home lighting can have on mood.